 The BOE published "Welcome to Tokyo," and currently delivers these materials to all Tokyo public elementary school students in grades 3 and above.
-"Welcome to Tokyo" is available in four versions.
-The Elementary, Basic, and Intermediate versions were made in FY 2015.
-The Beginner version was made in FY 2017.

 The BOE is also facilitating further use of these education materials, such as creating guidance materials for teaching.